bowserchris/S1.5N1E1to5Stream/README.md

 3) In order to compile the code, type in 'javac' and then the name of the file with '.java' at the end of the file.
 This will create a .class file of the program in the directory specified.
 You can now run it directly through this file.
+For this file, the whole bite with the main is 'javac App.java'
 4) To finally run the file thru the CMD window type in 'java ', with the whitespace, and then the file name without the '.java' suffix and if there are no errors it will run successfully.
+For this file it will be 'java App'

 Easy steps below
 1)Window button, type 'cmd'